 It actually was quite quick and easy to make the pumpkin puree.
 As I did not have a lot of time on my hands, I decided to boil the pumpkin instead of roasting it.
 Boy, that was such a great idea!
 Saved heaps of time and did not compromise on flavor.
 No kidding, the flavor of the butternut squash really shines through.

-Serve them warm, overloaded with vanilla ice cream and swirly Nutella!
+- My favorite option is with a scoop of vanilla ice cream and swirly Nutella!

 And, one more thing!
-Plan for a double of triple batch 🙂 You won’t be able to stop eating them
+Plan for a double or triple batch of pumpkin pancakes 🙂 You won’t be able to stop eating them

-- 1½ cup butternut quash puree/ pumpkin puree
+- 1½ cup butternut squash puree/ pumpkin puree

 - 2 large eggs